Acid rain: Forests and other vegetation

 Acid rain can have severe effects on vegetation.
 A forest in the Black Triangle in Europe.

-Adverse effects may be indirectly related to acid rain, like the acid's effects on soil (see above) or high concentration of gaseous precursors to acid rain.
+Adverse effects may be indirectly related to acid rain, like the acid's effects on soil (see above) or the high concentration of gaseous precursors to acid rain.
 High altitude forests are especially vulnerable as they are often surrounded by clouds and fog which are more acidic than rain.

 Plants are capable of adapting to acid rain.
 On Jinyun Mountain, Chongqing, plant species were seen adapting to new environmental conditions.
 The affects on the species ranged from being beneficial to detrimental.
 With natural rainfall or mild acid rainfall, the biochemical and physiological characteristics of plant seedlings were enhanced.
 However, once the pH decreases below the threshold of 3.5, the acid rain can no longer be beneficial and begins to have negative affects.

 Acid rain can negatively impact photosynthesis in plant leaves, when leaves are exposed to a lower pH, photosynthesis is impacted due to the decline in chlorophyll.
-Acid rain also has the ability to cause deformation to leaves at a cellular level, examples include; tissue scaring and changes to the stomatal, epidermis and mesophyll cells.
+Acid rain also has the ability to cause deformation to leaves at a cellular level, tissue scaring and changes to the stomatal, epidermis and mesophyll cells.
 Additional impacts of acid rain includes a decline in cuticle thickness present on the leaf surface.
 Because acid rain damages leaves, this directly impacts a plants ability to have a strong canopy cover, a decline in canopy cover can lead plants to be more vulnerable to diseases.

-Dead or dying trees often appear in areas impacted by acid rain.
-Acid rain causes aluminum to leach from the soil, posing risks to both plant and animal life.
+Dead or dying trees (forest dieback) often appear in areas impacted by acid rain, although other factors such as drought stress linked to global warming cannot be excluded, too.
+Acid rain causes aluminium to leach from the soil, posing risks to both plant and animal life.
 Furthermore, it strips the soil of critical minerals and nutrients necessary for tree growth.

-At higher altitudes, acidic fog and clouds can deplete nutrients from tree foliage, leading to discolored or dead leaves and needles.
+At higher altitudes, acidic fog and clouds can deplete nutrients from tree foliage, leading to discolored or dead leaves and needles, with broadleaved species tending to be more sentitive than conifers.
 This depletion compromises the trees' ability to absorb sunlight, weakening them and diminishing their capacity to endure cold conditions.

-Other plants can also be damaged by acid rain, but the effect on food crops is minimized by the application of lime and fertilizers to replace lost nutrients.
-In cultivated areas, limestone may also be added to increase the ability of the soil to keep the pH stable, but this tactic is largely unusable in the case of wilderness lands.
+Other plants can also be damaged by acid rain, but the effect on food crops is (or should be) minimized by the application of lime and fertilizers to replace lost nutrients.
+In cultivated areas, limestone may also be added to increase the ability of the soil to keep the pH stable through the buffering effect of calcium carbonate, but this tactic is largely unusable in the case of wilderness lands.
 When calcium is leached from the needles of red spruce, these trees become less cold tolerant and exhibit winter injury and even death.
 Acid rain may also affect crop productivity by necrosis or changes to soil nutrients, which ultimately prevent plants from reaching maturity.